joelteeter/karaokeQ/README.md

 Features, bugs, todos, and more info can be found here https://joelteeter.com/karaoke-queue/

 How to use this?
+In general you'll want to enter or create a session, then add singers (with or without a song/slip), then add slips for the singers

 How to add a new song to the library?
 First you'll need to find the song on YouTube, usually searching for "[song name] karaoke" will do the trick.
 Then you need to copy the video ID.
 That's the part after the ?v= in the video's url.
 For example: https://www.youtube.com/watch?v=dQw4w9WgXcQ the ID is dQw4w9WgXcQ. *You can also paste either the youtube video url, or the embed link and I'll get the ID for you :)